srlinuxamericas/DCFWorkshop/srl-generic-lab/README.md

 These commands can be associated to CLI Aliases

--`environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table"`
+- `environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table"`

--`mybgp`
+- `mybgp`

 These CLI Aliases can receive inputs so that the neighbor can be dynamically selected (dynamic aliases)

--`environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"`
+- `environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"`

--`mybgp 10.0.0.5`
+- `mybgp 10.0.0.5`

 ### iBGP EVPN as Network Virtualization Overlay